SB8/AlkaneStudy.Gromacs/README.md

 The original potential was parameterized using a short cutoff (necessary in 1967), but a wide range of cutoffs were used in subsequent MD studies.

-No charges and used, so it is less important to use a buffer (buffer = rlist - rvdw).
+No charges are used, so it is less important to use a buffer (buffer = rlist - rvdw).

 ```
 dt                      = 0.001